These days, patterns are everywhere.

 As you create your own patterns, consider building them using elements that reference your website’s content.
 In other words, if you’re designing a website for a dog walking company, try using doggy biscuits or leashes.

 Photos of events can be used as background, and the colors can be used as the basis of the site's color palette.
-Be inspired by the Purple and Yellow Seasonal Festivals Events Website template.
+Be inspired by the White Sleek and Simple Wedding Photography Photography Website template.

 With so many great digital tools available today, it’s easy to forget how beautiful patterns can be when you sketch them out by hand.
 Try creating your patterns or the elements you need to build them with your hands, using classic mediums like paint or crayons.